ARTICLE 30 - Employment Equity

 (c) The University is committed to eliminating or modifying those human resource policies, practices, and systems, whether formal or informal, shown to have an unfavourable effect on the hiring and promotion of members of designated groups.

 (d) The parties agree that the best qualified candidate should be appointed.
 When the qualifications of a candidate who is a member of an under-represented designated group are approximately equal to those of the best available and acceptable candidate, then, all else being equal, the candidate from the under-represented designated group(s) shall be recommended to the AAU for consideration.
+The term, “approximately equal,” refers to candidates whose scores on the hiring grid differ by 8% or less of the total number of points available.

 (c) Each Employment Equity/Procedures Assessor shall be provided with all relevant appointment or promotion and tenure materials, including a copy of the AAU's goals and timetables by the Head of the AAU to which the Employment Equity/Procedures Assessor has been assigned.